Liverpool Hope Logo Liverpool Hope Logo

 Kevin Kuppens*

-Kevin Kuppens is a physiotherapist with special interest in sports physiotherapy & shoulder problems.
+Kevin is a physiotherapist with special interest in sports physiotherapy & shoulder problems.
 As an academic researcher he works at Antwerp University (UA-Belgium).
 In July 2020 he got his PhD studying chronic shoulder pain more specifically in a population of performers.
 Title of his work: “Chronic Performance Related Shoulder Pain: New Insights Beyond Tendons And Joints”.
 He (co-)authored several books, chapters & papers in internationally peer-reviewed journals.
 Kevin teaches amongst others at the physiotherapy department in Antwerp (UA).
 He is clinically active in his clinic Kinecoach based in Herentals (Belgium) and for the Flemish & Belgian national swimming team.
 Apart from chairing the Flemish Shoulder Network, Kevin is a member of Pain In Motion

 (international research group).